Idaho is a large, mainly rural state that enjoys a lot of tourism to its wondrous parks.

 Les Bois Park Racing

 Idaho’s only top-tier live horse racing and simulcast racing venue!
 Les Bois Park in Boise, Idaho, is celebrating 40 years of live horse racing!

 - Address: 610 N Glenwood St Garden City, ID, US 83714

 - Website: http://www.lesboispark.com/

 You can easily see all casino locations by using our Idaho casinos map.
 To zoom in, just click the + (plus) sign in the lower right corner of the map, or to zoom out, just click the – (minus) sign in the same area.

 To move the map of casinos in Idaho, click and hold down either of your mouse buttons.
 Then use the hand icon to drag the map in whichever direction you desire.

 Each of the red icons on the map is a casino location.
 Just click on any red icon to see the name of the casino at that location.
 If you want more information on that casino, simply click again on the casino’s name and it will direct you to another page with detailed information on that particular casino, including address, phone number, toll-free phone number, room rates, casino size, dining information, games offered, availability of discounts for seniors, any special features, and a direct link to that casino’s website.

-List of Casinos in Idaho
+History of Gambling in Idaho